 Avoid plants that are tender, or at least a large amount of them.
-Many plants are sensitive to even slightest changes in the weather, let alone when the frost starts to creep in.
-Steer clear of plants that require seasonal tasks like wrapping for winter, annual propagation, lifting and moving.
-Your best option are hardy and tough plants that can survive outdoors all year round.
+Many plants are sensitive to even the slightest changes in the weather, let alone when the frost starts to creep in.
+Steer clear of plants that require seasonal tasks like wrapping for winter, annual propagation, lifting, and moving.
+Your best option is hardy and tough plants that can survive outdoors all year round.

 Mulch ado about nothing

 Although they may seem like a good option for keeping things neat and tidy, plants in containers need a great deal of maintenance and looking after.
 Planting up, feeding, watering, repotting, handling… the list goes on!
-If these are a must have in your garden, again, bigger is better as the greater volume of compost means it won’t dry out as quick.
+If these are a must-have in your garden, again, bigger is better as the greater volume of compost means it won’t dry out as quickly.

 Water features and ponds